Muenster Natural Dog Food receives the Advisor’s top rating of 5 stars.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, ground corn, ground wheat, ground grain sorghum, wheat bran, ground brown rice, chicken fat, (naturally preserved with mixed tocopherols, a source of vitamin E, and citric acid), corn gluten meal, flax seed, dried beet pulp, flaxseed, fish meal, carrots, peas, sweet potatoes, blueberries, cranberries, spinach, pumpkin, muenster cheese, diatomaceous earth (an inert carrier and anti-caking agent), ground barley, rice bran natural chicken flavor, fish oil, yeast culture, dried kelp meal, potassium sulfate, salt, dried eggs, Yucca shidigera extract, sage, zinc amino acid complex, manganese amino acid complex, copper amino acid complex, vitamin A supplement, vitamin D3 supplement, vitamin E supplement (natural-source vitamin E), mixed tocopherols, citric acid, rosemary extract, ferrous sulfate, choline chloride, manganese sulfate, zinc sulfate, copper sulfate, niacin, d-calcium pantothenate, biotin, thiamine mononitrate, riboflavin, sodium selenite, pyridoxine hydrochloride, vitamin B-12 supplement, folic acid, ethylenediamine dihydriodide, cobalt carbonate, Lactobacillus acidophilus fermentation product, Lactobacillus lactis fermentation product, Lactobacillus plantarum fermentation product, Bacillus subtilis fermentation product, and Aspergillus oryzae fermentation product
+Ingredients: Chicken meal, pork meal, chicken fat (naturally preserved with mixed tocopherols and citric acid), whole brown rice, whole grain sorghum, barley, dried beet pulp, flaxseed, fish meal, carrots, peas, sweet potatoes, blueberries, cranberries, spinach, pumpkin, muenster cheese, diatomaceous earth (an inert carrier and anti-caking agent), chicory root, natural chicken flavor, fish oil, yeast culture, dried kelp meal, potassium sulfate, dried eggs, Yucca schidigera extract, sage, zinc amino acid complex, manganese amino acid complex, copper amino acid complex, vitamin A supplement, vitamin D3 supplement, vitamin E supplement (natural-source vitamin E), mixed tocopherols, citric acid, algae meal, rosemary extract, ferrous sulfate, choline chloride, manganese sulfate, zinc sulfate, copper sulfate, niacin, d-calcium pantothenate, biotin, thiamine mononitrate, riboflavin, sodium selenite, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, ethylenediamine dihydriodide, cobalt carbonate, Lactobacillus acidophilus fermentation product, Lactobacillus lactis fermentation product, Lactobacillus plantarum fermentation product, Bacillus subtilis fermentation product, and Aspergillus oryzae fermentation product

 Fiber (estimated dry matter content) = 4.4%

 |Estimated Nutrient Content|